Britain needs new 'stockpile' strategy to support Ukraine, says Labour | Politics

 Britain needs new 'stockpile' strategy to support Ukraine, says Labour

-Britain must set out a new strategy to boost military production and overhaul wasteful procurement to better support Ukraine and signal to Russia that "things will get worse", opposition Labour's defence policy chief will say on Tuesday.
-With Labour commanding a healthy lead over the governing Conservatives, its top team of policy chiefs, who 'shadow' their equivalents in government, have been setting out their plans if they win power at an election expected next year.
+Britain must set out a new strategy to boost military production and overhaul wasteful procurement to better support Ukraine and signal to Russia that things can only get worse, opposition Labour's defence policy chief said on Tuesday.
+With Labour commanding a healthy lead over the governing Conservatives, its top team of policy chiefs, who "shadow" their equivalents in government, have been setting out their plans if they win power at an election expected next year.

 John Healey is the latest shadow minister to make his pitch, saying Britain needs to step up its defence production and end cuts to its armed forces to not only support Ukraine but also to fulfil its commitments to the NATO military alliance.
-"We need to shift parts of our defence industry and MoD (Ministry of Defence) procurement onto an urgent operational footing, both to support Ukraine for the long-term and to replenish UK stocks for any future conflict," he will tell the RUSI think tank according to excerpts of his speech.
+"What is required now from the British government ... is not just the ad hoc announcements of military help ... but a longer term plan that takes us through 2023 and beyond for the military, diplomatic, the economic, the humanitarian help that we are willing to provide Ukraine," Healey told Reuters.

+"These are decisions for now.
+These are decisions for next month in the new Integrated Review and in the spring budget," he said in an interview, referring to a review of Britain's foreign and defence policy.
+Healey added that a Labour government would "always spend what is required to defend Britain."
+Ahead of a speech to the RUSI think tank, he urged the government to make it clear to Russian President Vladimir Putin that "things will get worse", warning Moscow's ambitions "won't stop at the Ukrainian borders".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)